 The recommended format for SMS delivery and the value-by-value judgment table, in one image:

-4. Quick-reference rules for Display, Mobile Push, Affiliates, and other major channels#
+4. Quick-reference rules for Display, Mobile Push, Affiliates, and other channels#

 Beyond Email and SMS, the channels where operators most actively design UTMs are Display, Mobile Push, Affiliates, and Audio.
 The official conditions for each, in one image[1]: